 To Make the Shortcut Espagnole Sauce

-- Cut ½ onion, 1 stalk celery, and 1 carrot into small chunks.
+- Cut ½ onion, 1 rib celery, and 1 carrot into small chunks.

-- In the Dutch oven (or oven-safe heavy-bottomed pot), add 1 Tbsp extra virgin olive oil.
-When the pot is hot, add the chopped onion, celery, and carrot.
+- Heat a Dutch oven or heavy-bottomed pot over medium heat.
+When it‘s hot, add 1 Tbsp extra virgin olive oil.
+Then, add the chopped onion, celery, and carrot.

 - Season with ½ tsp Diamond Crystal kosher salt and freshly ground black pepper.
 Sauté for 3 minutes.

 - Meanwhile, prepare the bouquet garni.
-You can use a disposable mesh tea bag (left) or a cheese cloth (right).
+You can use a disposable mesh tea bag (left image) or a cheesecloth (right).

 - Tie the corners tightly.

-- Transfer the pot from the oven to the stove.
+- After 20 minutes, transfer the pot from the oven back to the stove over medium heat.
 Add 1 Tbsp tomato paste and mix well.

 - Add 4 Tbsp red wine and 8 cups beef stock/broth and mix to combine.

-- Add bouquet garni and bring it to boil.
+- Add the bouquet garni.
+Bring it to a boil.

-- Once boiling, lower the heat and simmer for 1½ hours, until roughly 3 cups of broth remained in the pot.
+- Once boiling, lower the heat and simmer for 1½ hours, until roughly 3 cups of broth remain in the pot.
 You can skim the foam and scum during reducing.
-I fill water in a measuring cup with a pout to clean the fine mesh skimmer.
+I fill water in a measuring cup with a spout to clean the fine-mesh skimmer.

 To Make the Brown Roux